DeFi Lending

 Pros:

-- SEC-registered with strong regulatory compliance
+• SEC-registered with comprehensive regulatory compliance

-- Powers major institutional tokenized products
+• Powers major institutional tokenized products (BlackRock BUIDL)

-- Growing marketplace for secondary trading of tokenized assets
+• Growing secondary marketplace for tokenized assets

 Cons:

-- Primarily serves accredited and institutional investors — not all products are accessible to retail
+• Primarily serves accredited and institutional investors

-- Higher barriers to entry than open DeFi protocols
+• Higher barriers to entry than open DeFi protocols

 Best for: Accredited and institutional investors seeking tokenized securities through a regulated platform.